lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

 Click on the box next to "Timing".
 For "Time of Observation" select "Overlapping specified range".
 Select "MJD values" and enter the desired range, for example, ``60600`` and ``60700`` for the "Start Time" and "End Time".
-Click "Search".a
+Click "Search".
-This will limit the retrieved images to only those obtained during the speified time interval.
+This will limit the retrieved images to only those obtained during the specified time interval.

 **7. Select images obtained with specific filter.**
 Click on the "down arrow" in the header of the column "lsst band".